Wednesday, April 17, 2024

 Exchanging energy via currency?

-For example, if I am a dentist and you do landscaping, I can provide you dental work in exchange for land scaping.
-This works fine but only if I need landscaping and you need dental work i.e. barter is limited to the specific things we EACH offer or need.
+For example, if I am a dentist and you do landscaping, I can provide dental work for you in exchange for landscaping.
+This works fine but only if I need landscaping and you need dental work i.e. barter is limited to the specific things we EACH offer or need at the time that we need it.

 A currency however is a universally accepted media of transferring your and my labor/energy.
-This means everybody will accept it as payment for their labor/energy and also offer it to others for the goods or services their labor/energy produces and provides.
-So use of currency is not limited to any one particular service - such as dental work - or product but unlimited in how it can be used.
+This means everybody will accept it as payment for their labor/energy and also offer it to others for the goods or services their labor/energy produces at any time.
+So use of currency is not limited to any one particular service - such as dental work - or product at a time of need but is unlimited in how it can be transferred and used.

-When we give currency to another we are in effect giving transportable/transferable energy/labor to them through a media of exchange or currency and they in turn agree to accept it from us.
+When we give currency to another we are in effect giving transportable/transferable energy/labor to them through a media of exchange or currency which they in turn agree to accept from us.

-Currency is simply a universally accepted, portable, and easily transferable media of exchanging our energy/labor (and the fruits of it) to each other.
+Currency is simply a universally accepted, portable, and easily transferable media of exchanging our energy/labor (and the fruits of it) with each other whenever and wherever we need to.

 Who is in control?

 Here's the part most don't understand.
-If a central authority, such as a bank, issues and therefore controls the currency (money), in effect it controls the people who labor for it.
+If a central authority, such as a bank, issues and therefore controls the currency (money) - such as our current fiat currency or the proposed ³CBDC - in effect, it controls the people who labor for it.

-If no Central authority is necessary to verify the value of a currency but it's verification is distributed evenly through a decentralized network that no one controls (or you could say the laborers together "control") then a central authority is no longer needed.
-But most importantly central control is no longer possible.
+If no Central authority is necessary to verify the value of a currency but its verification is distributed evenly through a decentralized network that no one controls (or you could say the laborers "control" together via a network) then a central authority is no longer needed.
+But most importantly, central control is no longer possible.
 The verification of the value is now in the hands of "we the people" and not any one central institution or person.

 What about profit?
 Is it good or bad?

-Profit is merely surplus energy created through efficiency, and/or hard work.
+Profit is merely surplus energy created through efficiency and hard work.

 To provide goods and services that are needed or wanted is not taking advantage of people but actually serving them.
 It is treating them with value/care.
 In short, productivity does not necessarily require greed.
 It can be driven by a desire to serve others; to treat them as we wish to be treated i.e. to love our neighbors as ourselves.
 In so doing, we are carrying out the 2nd greatest commandment.

 When profit is generated through deception or abuse of resources, this is not a natural or inherent part of profit-making but the abuse of it.
-There is nothing inherently wrong with profit-making (i.e. efficiently, diligently, creativity meeting wants/needs) but only the abuse of it.
+There is nothing inherently wrong with profit-making (i.e. efficiently, diligently, creativity meeting the wants/needs of consumers better than other competitors/ providers) but only the abuse of it.

-Any economic system or endeavor can be (and often is) corrupted and abused simply because humanity is broken, not necessarily the means of doing commerce.
+Any economic system or endeavor can be (and often is) corrupted and abused simply because humanity is broken i.e. the problem is not necessarily the means of doing commerce.
 We must separate and distinguish the system from the abuse of a system.

-All systems are subject to abuse, not necessarily because this is inherent within the system, but because of human nature's inclination to take advantage of others solely for their own benefit i.e. selfishness.
+All systems are subject to abuse, not necessarily because this is inherent within the system, but because of human nature's inclination to take advantage of others solely for their own benefit i.e. selfishness vs service.

 Some systems are more conducive to abuse than others.
 Systems that have centralized power (such as ²socialism and communism) tend to be abused most due to the selfish inclination of humanity.
 As the saying goes, power corrupts and absolute power corrupts absolutely.
 If you put the control of commerce in the hands of a centralized authority, abuse inevitably occurs due to our inherent inclination to be selfish.